 The next step in merging iPhoto libraries is to export the photos from the Old library to a separate folder.
-To do so, open the photos application with Old library selected.
+To do so, open the photos application with the Old Library selected.

 - Export Photo: If you have edited the photos or made any changes to the photos you can select this option

-- Export Unmodified Original for Photos: Selecting this option will discard any changes you have made such as special title or edits you have done to a photo.
-Also selecting this option will give you a special dialogue box with numerous options that let you change the format of the exported photos.
+- Export Unmodified Original for Photos: Selecting this option will discard any changes you have made, such as special titles or edits you have done to a photo.
+Also, selecting this option will give you a special dialogue box with numerous options that let you change the format of the exported photos.
 All these options are self-explanatory.

 Click on Export.
-Since Apple did not provide feasibility to directly export photos from one library to another, first you have to export the photos to a folder.
-Later you can import photos from that folder to a New Library.
+Since Apple did not provide the feasibility of exporting photos directly from one library to another, you first have to export the photos to a folder.
+Later, you can import photos from that folder to a New Library.

-So, after clicking on the export option create a folder on the desired location with the recognizable folder name, and for one last time click on the Export option.
+So, after clicking on the export option, create a folder in the desired location with the recognizable folder name, and for one last time, click on the Export option.

 Note: It is suggested to create a folder on the desktop so that it is easy to find.
-If you lost any photos while exporting photos, you can use Remo Photo recovery software.
+If you lose any photos while exporting photos, you can use Remo Mac Photo recovery software.

 Once the New Library is selected, go to File in the menu bar and select the Import option.
-Which will open the import dialogue box, from the import dialogue box go to Desktop or the location where you have created a folder with exported photos.
-Select the folder with exported photos and click on Import to successfully merge Old iPhoto Library with New Library.
+This will open the import dialogue box; from the import dialogue box, go to Desktop or the location where you have created a folder with exported photos.
+Select the folder with exported photos and click on Import to successfully merge the Old iPhoto Library with the New Library.